janosgyerik/code-reviews-in-practice/merge-request-etiquette.md

 followed by an explanation or justification, followed by examples (from real life!) of what can go wrong, labeled *Code Review Horror*.
-You will do well to avoid these!
+You will do well to avoid these *merge request smells*!

 Before creating a branch
 ------------------------